Healthy Recipes Blog

 Can I use almond flour instead of pork rinds?

 Yes.
-However, in my experience, almond flour does not crisp as well as crushed pork rinds and is also less flavorful.
+However, almond flour does not crisp as well as crushed pork rinds and is also less flavorful.

 Can I deep-fry the chicken pieces instead of baking them?

 I don't recommend it.
-Low-carb coatings, such as pork rinds or almond flour, don't adhere to chicken as well as flour-based batter.
+Low-carb coatings like pork rinds or almond flour don't adhere to chicken as well as flour-based batter does.
 They tend to disintegrate and fall apart when submerged in oil.

 Serving Suggestions

-I like to serve keto fried chicken with a side dish that can be baked in the same 400°F oven as the chicken.
-So I often serve it with one of the following sides:
+I like to serve keto-fried chicken with a side dish that can be baked in the same 400°F oven, so I often serve it with one of the following:

 • Roasted cauliflower